Camurus: FluidCrystal technology

 Camurus' FluidCrystal are available as injectable depots and topical bioadhesive delivery technologies.
 By encapsulating the drug compound in the nanostructures, injectable depots are able to deliver therapeutic levels of drug substance over extended periods from a single injection.
 This leads to a decrease in traditional side effects associated with high initial drug release on injection (drug burst), poor drug stability, and complex processing requirements, making the system highly suitable for sustained parental delivery of peptides, proteins, and small molecule drug compounds.
 The topical delivery system creates a bio-adhesive film that provides local and continual release of drug compounds.
 The delivery system is suited for delivery of peptide, protein, and small molecule drug compounds and can be applied to dermal, buccal, ophthalmic, nasal, vaginal, and other topical surfaces.

 Products

 Elyzol dental gel - parodontitis

 Camurus has partnered with Colgate-Palmolive for the marketing of their Elyzol dental gel for the treatment of parodontitis.
 Elyzol 25% dental gel contains metronidazole in the form of metronidazole benzoate as the active substance.
-Metronidazole is an antibiotic active against those organisms that are predominant in the subgingival flora in adult periodontitis, but does not affect helpful aerobic bacteria.